partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: Captain!
 Captain's doghouse!

-Momo: Barley, when I was little, looong before you came to our house, a dog named Captain lived with us.
+Momo: Barkley, when I was little, looong before you came to our house, a dog named Captain lived with us.

 Momo: He was also much, muuuch bigger than you.

-Momo: Earb, is Captain in this world too!?
+Momo: Muku, is Captain in this world too!?

-Earb: He lives with an old man in a forest wayyyyyyyyyy out there, way beyond that mountain-mon.
+Muku: He lives with an old man in a forest wayyyyyyyyyy out there, way beyond that mountain-mon.

 Momo: Old man... it couldn't be... grandpa?

 Momo: My grandpa... who passed away?!

-Earb: That's right-mon.
+Muku: That's right-mon.

 Momo: I can...
 I can meet my grandpa again!!

-Momo: Earb, how do we get to that forest where grandpa is living?
+Momo: Muku, how do we get to that forest where grandpa is living?

-Earb: I... don't know....
+Muku: I... don't know....
 But I heard it's on the other side of that huge mountain, Mt.
 Elementary.

 Clock: But... crossing Mt.
 Elementary........ that's impossible!